 Welcome to the autism intervention development (AID) lab at Florida International University!
 We focus on developing, evaluating, and implementing interventions that will support autistic individuals and their families.
 The lab is led by Dr. Yael Dai.
-Research in the lab is conducted under the auspices of the Department of Psychology and the Embrace Center at FIU.
+Research in the lab is conducted under the auspices of the Department of Psychology, the Embrace Center, and the Center for Children and Families at FIU.

 Dr. Yael Dai is a clinical psychologist and an Assistant Professor in the Department of Psychology at Florida International University.
 Dr. Dai received her Ph.D. in Clinical Psychology from the University of Connecticut, and she completed her predoctoral internship at the Kennedy Krieger Institute.
 Her primary research focus is on improving interventions for autistic individuals and their families.
 Specifically, she is interested in developing parent-mediated telehealth interventions that are poised for broad dissemination and implementation, enhancing engagement strategies, and refining psychosocial approaches to better support autistic adolescents and adults.